Separation of church and state

-The separation of church and state is a philosophical and jurisprudential concept for defining political distance in the relationship between religious organizations and the state.
+The separation of church and state or separation of religion and state is a philosophical and jurisprudential concept for defining political distance in the relationship between religious organizations and the state.
 Conceptually, the term refers to the creation of a secular state (with or without legally explicit church-state separation) and to disestablishment, the changing of an existing, formal relationship between the church and the state.
-The concept originated among early Baptists in America.
-In 1644, Roger Williams, a Baptist minister and founder of the state of Rhode Island and the First Baptist Church in America, was the first public official to call for "a wall or hedge of separation" between "the wilderness of the world" and "the garden of the church."
-Although the concept is older, the exact phrase "separation of church and state" is derived from "wall of separation between Church & State," a term coined by Thomas Jefferson in his 1802 letter to members of the Danbury Baptist Association in the state of Connecticut.
+In 1644, Roger Williams, minister and founder of the state of Rhode Island, was the first public official to call for "a wall or hedge of separation" between "the wilderness of the world" and "the garden of the church."
+Although the concept is older, the exact phrase "separation of church and state" is derived from "wall of separation between Church & State," a term coined by Thomas Jefferson in his 1802 letter to the Danbury Baptist Association in the state of Connecticut.
 The concept was promoted by Enlightenment philosophers such as John Locke.

 In a society, the degree of political separation between the church and the civil state is determined by the legal structures and prevalent legal views that define the proper relationship between organized religion and the state.
 The arm's length principle proposes a relationship wherein the two political entities interact as organizations each independent of the authority of the other.
 The strict application of the secular principle of laïcité is used in France.
 In contrast, societies such as Denmark and England maintain the constitutional recognition of an official state church; similarly, other countries have a policy of accommodationism, with religious symbols being present in the public square.

 The philosophy of the separation of the church from the civil state parallels the philosophies of secularism, disestablishmentarianism, religious liberty, and religious pluralism.
 By way of these philosophies, the European states assumed some of the social roles of the church in form of the welfare state, a social shift that produced a culturally secular population and public sphere.
 In practice, church–state separation varies from total separation, mandated by the country's political constitution, as in India and Singapore, to a state religion, as in the Maldives.

 History of the concept and term

+Secularism is the principle according to which religion and the state should be separate from each other.

 The precise origin of the term itself dates to Jefferson and his correspondence with religious denominations, however, the entanglement of religion with government and the state dates back to antiquity when state and religion were often closely associated with one another.